smokyisthatyou/STM32Nucleo64/ex2-LED_with_interrupt/README.md

 - _osThreadDef()_ is the macro in charge of defining the parameters of a thread (task) without immediately creating it.
 The parameters in the round brackets are
     + task's name
     + name of the function that will be the thread entry point.
 This function runs when the thread is started.
     + priority, where an higher value means an higher priority.
-Since we have only one task we choose priority =0 "osPriorityNormal".
+In this case we have chosen the priority "osPriorityRealtime" = 5 (maximum value).
     + number of thread instances that can be created using this definition
     + stack size (in bytes) allocated for the thread.
 - _osThreadCreate()_ used to create the task with